abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

 ```
 </small>

 We can clearly see the massive pruning of possibilities all around the grid.
-We also see a "7" pop up in the row-7-column-5 cell.
+We also see a `7` pop up in the row-7-column-5 cell.
 This means that we can prune the grid further, until it settles.
 If you are familiar with Haskell, you may recognize this as trying to find a [fixed point][5] for the `pruneGrid'` function, except in a monadic context.
-It's simple to implement:
+It is simple to implement:

 ```haskell
 pruneGrid :: Grid -> Maybe Grid